pilegard/cogfoundations/docs/02-perception.md

 ### Seeing {-}

 Whereas other animals rely primarily on hearing, smell, or touch to understand the world around them, human beings rely in large part on vision.
 A large part of our cerebral cortex is devoted to seeing, and we have substantial visual skills.
-Seeing begins when light falls on the eyes, initiating the process of [transduction], *the conversion of stimuli detected by receptor cells to electrical impulses that are transported to the brain*.
+Seeing begins when light falls on the eyes, initiating the process of [transduction], *the conversion of light detected by receptor cells to electrical impulses that are transported to the brain*.
 Once this visual information reaches the visual cortex, it is processed by a variety of neurons that detect colors, shapes, and motion, and that create meaningful perceptions out of the incoming stimuli.

 ### The Sensing Eye and the Perceiving Visual Cortex {-}